tanthanh85/network-automation-course/modules/07_ansible/lab7.md

     # playbook_hostname.yaml
     ---
     - name: Configure hostname on Cisco IOS XE
-      hosts: all # Apply to all hosts in inventory
+      hosts: router1 # Apply to all hosts in inventory
       gather_facts: false # No need to gather facts for this simple task

       vars: